HaoRyuZark/Programming/Theory/Low_Level.md

 The chain flip-flops also creates a binary counter which can be used to control the phases of execution by incrementing the counter and using the ouput for a binary decoder.

+Actually, this proccess is very complex, and CPU's can actually predict branches, execute instructions out of order and some other stuff to minimize iddle time.

 ---

 ## When does The OS Run